 4. Contact a reputable exhibit house

 There are a lot of different kinds of exhibits.
 There are also a lot of manufacturers producing them.
-At a big show like IRE, it’s ideal to put your best foot forward, which means contacting professionals who not only have design talent but can fulfill necessary logistics like shipping, installation and storage.
+At a big show like IRE, it’s ideal for putting your best foot forward, which means contacting professionals who not only have design talent but can fulfill necessary logistics like shipping, installation, and storage.

 When searching for a reputable exhibit house to partner with, look for these characteristics:

 - Do they provide strategic insights into trade show marketing?

 - Can they design and construct materials in-house?

 - How long have they been in the trade show industry?

 The last question may appear odd, but it’s of tremendous importance.
 In an industry where deadlines are written for yesterday, and there’s around-the-clock movement, having the ability to improvise the day of the show is a massive benefit.